Explore our expert-made templates & start with the right one for you.

-- Users must write programming code and understand complex Apache Spark concepts to set up an optimal performing ETL pipeline.
+- Users must write programming code and understand complex Apache Spark concepts to set up an optimally performing ETL pipeline.

-- The number of offered connectors are minimal.
-Consequently, users must develop and maintain their connector and sink source code.
+- The number of available connectors is limited, requiring users to develop and maintain their connector and sink source code.

 - Apache Spark was originally developed as an on-premises-only solution.
-Therefore, scaling it as part of a cloud solution requires both complex management and the addition of an orchestration layer.
-This isn’t easy to manage and optimize due to the checkpoint complexity, partitioning, shuffling, and spilling to local disks.
+Scaling it as part of a cloud solution necessitates complex management and the addition of an orchestration layer.
+This can be challenging to manage and optimize due to checkpoint complexity, partitioning, shuffling, and spilling to local disks.

 Learn more about Spark alternatives.

-As described above, even though both Apache Spark streaming and structured streaming are based on mini-batch processing models, the structured streaming construct using DataFrames is an improvement on the use of DStreams as found in the original Apache Spark streaming model.
+While both Apache Spark Streaming and Structured Streaming are based on mini-batch processing models, Structured Streaming’s use of DataFrames represents an improvement over DStreams, as found in the original Apache Spark Streaming model.

-In summary, the DStreams are constructed of sequential RDD blocks.
-This construct is fault-tolerant, but the division of streamed data into RDD blocks is slower than the DataFrames utilized by the structured streaming construct.
-Therefore, the processing and analysis of the data streams are slower, increasing the latency and reducing the message delivering reliability.
+DStreams, comprised of sequential RDD blocks, offer fault tolerance, but their partitioning of streamed data into RDD blocks is slower than the DataFrames employed by Structured Streaming.
+Consequently, data stream processing and analysis are slower, increasing latency and reducing message delivery reliability.